muenchchristmas/drmlazer11.github.io/_posts/2015-12-08-100-Days-Of-Canned-Salmon.md

 <h3>General feedback I've received</h3>

 <p>People usually warn me about mercury in fish.
 And while this is a valid concern, it's not entirely true.
-Salmon is extremely low on the <a href="https://en.wikipedia.org/wiki/Mercury_in_fish#Levels_of_contamination">food chain</a>, meaning its mercury levels are minimal.</p>
+Salmon is at the bottom of the <a href="https://en.wikipedia.org/wiki/Mercury_in_fish#Levels_of_contamination">food chain</a>, meaning its mercury levels are minimal.</p>